sklementiev/mixins/README.md

 - Get a property type
 - Can be compared with any other mixin by value.

+> Mixins have very interesting property - they don't allocate any memory for its state until you explicitly assign that state.
+The defaul value for a property is a default value for property type.

 When dealing with mixin state you are not limited with typed properties only, you can define any property with pretty much any name and value!

 ```csharp